-- An executive summary which introduces and summarizes your business concept
+- Executive summary – to introduce and summarize your business concept

-- Industry analysis, which should include a target market analysis (who are your core target customers?), and a location analysis which provides insight on things like demographics (age, sex, household income, ethnicity etc.)
+- Location analysis which provides insight on things like demographics (age, sex, household income, ethnicity etc.)

-- SWOT analysis with stands for Strengths, Weaknesses, Opportunity, Threats.
-In simpler terms, this is a competitive analysis which should provide a snapshot of the competitive landscape in the area.
-Who will be your competition?
+- Strengths, Weaknesses, Opportunity, Threats (SWOT) analysis – In simpler terms, this is a competitive analysis which should provide a snapshot of the competitive landscape in the area.

 - Management team analysis – provide a background of your management team and your investors.
 Resumes are encouraged.